greydongilmore/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-<p style='text-align: justify;'> <b>Greydon Gilmore</b> is a current Ph.D. candidate in Biomedical Engineering in the lab of <a href="http://www.schulich.uwo.ca/cns/people/bios_neurologists/bio-jog.html" target="_blank">Dr. Mandar Jog</a> and <a href="https://www.eng.uwo.ca/electrical/faculty/patel_r/index.html" target="_blank">Dr. Rajni Patel</a>.
-His research interests include deep brain stimulation and localization techniques for electrodes post-operation.
-He has several industry partnered grants focused on improving precision and outcome of deep brain stimulation surgery for movement disorders.</p>
+<p style='text-align: justify;'> <b>Greydon Gilmore</b> obtained a Ph.D. in Biomedical Engineering at Western University (<a href="https://ir.lib.uwo.ca/etd/8545/" target="_blank">Western thesis repository</a>).
+His thesis work involved the development of an open-source stereotactic planning software for functional neurosurgery.
+His primary research interests include cranial electrodes inserted for movement disorders and epilepsy.
+The goal is to improve surgical targetting accuracy and post-operative localization of electrodes.</p>